Mardia-Enterprises/Fulcrum_main/backend/vector_search_mistral/README.md

   - explain: Best for educational contexts
   - analyze: Best for finding insights
   - detail: Best for comprehensive information
+  - person: Best for finding information about specific individuals and their projects

 ## Limitations